andrewpey/vtland/_posts/2018-11-10-hell-or-high-water.md

 draft: true
 ---

-While Halloween is behind us and we're back to Voxel Tycoon development we decided it's a great time to do a little retrospective on how we celebrated it with our community in the past, and especially talk about this year and why it's important.
+Halloween is behind us and now we're back to Voxel Tycoon development.
+While we continue pushing the game to the closer-than-ever alpha release we invite you to read a little retrospective on how we celebrated this рoliday with our community in the past, and especially focus on this year and why it's important.

 ## Tier 1